Star-Mdakane/Functional-Todo-List/README.md

 # Functional-Todo-List

 This project focuses on html-attribute event handles.
-It is inspired by CodingNepal
+It was inspired by CodingNepal